 Ever thought about starting a blog?
 It's a great way to get your voice heard, become part of an online community, or simply keep an online account of your life.
 It's a fun hobby and can offer up plenty of brilliant opportunities, but it can seem very daunting when it comes to starting one.

 The first thing you'll need to decide is what your blog is going to be about.
-Here at PC Advisor, lots of our writers also have blogs of their own about things that interest us outside of the world of technology.
-For example, Reviews Editor Chris Martin's blog Alcohol by Volume is all about beer, spirits, homebrew and music, while mine, Ashleigh Online, is a bookish blog with a touch of lifestyle here and there.
+Here at Tech Advisor, lots of our writers also have blogs of their own about things that interest us outside of the world of technology.
+For example, Reviews Editor Chris Martin's blog Alcohol by Volume is all about beer, spirits, homebrew and music, while mine, Ashleigh Online, is a bookish blog with a touch of home, lifestyle and travel.

 You can blog about just about anything.
 It's your slice of the internet ready for you to put your own stamp on.
 It's important to choose something that you're really interested in, because it's no fun at all if blogging begins to feel like a chore.

 Once you're confident that you've chosen what you want to blog about (you'll need to pick a catchy name for your blog too) you can start thinking about the blogging platform you want to use.
 There are four main options, all with quite different benefits.
 Read on to find out whether Tumblr, Wordpress.com, Wordpress.org or Blogger is best for you.

 We'll start with the most casual blogging platform of the four: Tumblr.
 Tumblr is more of a social network than a blogging platform, but it's where many blogs start out.
 Its feed and hashtags mean you can get your blog posts in front of lots of people from the start, but we've found that it works best for 'fandoms' (that's what they're calling groups with a particular obsession with celebrity, film series, book etc. Members of the Harry Potter fandom call themselves 'Potterheads' for example, or Beyoncé fans are called the 'Beyhive').